-But if you see an unknown deposit in your bank account marked Canada FPT deposit, you shouldn’t worry too much.
+If you see an unknown deposit in your bank account marked Canada FPT deposit, it’s usually a good thing.

 What Is Canada FPT Deposit?

 The “FPT” in the “Canada FPT Deposit” stands for Federal-Provincial-Territorial, meaning it covers all the government and regulatory body levels.
 It’s a financial transaction code that marks certain benefit payments or tax credits you may receive.

 If you see a payment marked “Canada FPT deposit” in your bank account, it might be one of the following:

 - Goods and Services Tax (GST) or Harmonized Sales Tax (HST) credit;

 - BC Climate Action tax credit if you live in BC;